• Skip to main content

 Several Ways to Frost Your Cupcakes

-You can certainly frost your cupcakes the simple, old fashioned way and just spread the icing on with a knife or small spatula.
+You can certainly frost your cupcakes the simple, old fashioned way and just spread the icing on the top of the cupcake with a knife or small spatula.

 If you want that "piped" on look, but don't have piping bags or tips you can always add the frosting to a baggie and cut off one corner.